 The best house plants add a lot to life without adding extra hours to the day because they require as little fuss as possible.
 Their benefits are most notable in winter when the need for green, living things is the greatest.
 Only plastic plants are completely un-killable, but the following “hard-to-kill eight” need little, give a lot and thrive under normal household conditions.

 A cut Aloe vera leaf exudes a substance that soothes minor burns, a quality that has made this succulent plant a longtime kitchen staple.
 Its other virtues include an attractive clump of erect, grey-green leaves with serrated margins that are complemented in summer by tall spikes of tubular yellow flowers.
 Aloes increase freely by offsets or “pups”, creating new plants that can be separated from the mother plants and given away to friends and family.
 Best of all, the plants accomplish all that on a minimum of water and care.

 Place your aloe in bright, direct sunlight (at least 6-hours a day) and water only when the soil surface is dry.
 Plants can withstand partial sun, but they will perform poorly in shade.
 When moving aloes outdoors in summer, slowly acclimate them to full sun conditions to avoid leaf scald.

 A favorite since Victorian times, spider plant (Chlorophytum comosum) works well on tall plant stands or in hanging baskets that allow the perky “spiders” (offshoots of plantlets) to cascade over the sides.
 The long, slender leaves, which also help purify indoor air, may be all green or striped with white or yellow and arch gracefully outward.
 Tiny white summer flowers are a nice bonus, as are the stems of young spider-like plantlets that form at the flowering nodes.

-Detach and pot separately when the plantlets reach about 2-inches across, or keep them tethered to the parent plant and place each “spider” atop a small pot filled with soil-free mix.
+Detach and pot separately when the plantlets reach about 2-inches across or keep them tethered to the parent plant and place each “spider” atop a small pot filled with a soil-free mix.
 It will root readily.
 Spider plants thrive in bright, indirect light.
 Water regularly but do not allow their soil to become too wet.